bbcf/bbcfutils/Python/rnacounter/README.txt

 - mm9_3genes_renamed.gtf: extract of the Ensembl GTF with Gapdh, the gene before and the gene after.
 - mm9_Gapdh_renamed.gtf: extract of the Ensembl GTF with Gapdh only.

+* benchmark.txt: some execution timings reported, in different conditions.

 After compilation:
 ===================